 Biomedical Graduate Studies (BGS) serves as the administrative home for all graduate groups that confer a Ph.D. in the basic biomedical sciences at the University of Pennsylvania.
 General admission information can be obtained from the BGS website: http://www.med.upenn.edu/bgs/applicants_phd.shtml.
 Applications for Fall 2015 admission are due December 1, 2014

 Fax: (215) 573-2085

-Completed applications will be screened by the BMB Admissions Committee based on: research experience, letters of recommendation, personal statement, grades and GRE General Test scores.
+Completed applications will be screened by the BMB Admissions Committee based on: research experience, letters of recommendation, personal statement, research statement, grades and GRE General Test scores.
 GRE Subject Tests in biochemistry, biology, chemistry, physics, or mathematics are recommended but not required.
 In general, interviews are required as part of the admissions process, and applicants invited to be interviewed will be notified at the end of December/beginning of January.
 Admissions decisions are made in late March/early April, with all decisions finalized by April 15th.